jafaryor/knowledge-base/Security/Threats.md

 * ### `SQL` injection
     An attacker modifies a query that your application creates as the result of user or other input.
 In many cases, the application requests query input data, but it receives `SQL` elements instead.
 Other forms of `SQL` injection attack involve the use of escape or other unexpected characters or character sequences.
 A good way to avoid `SQL` injection attacks is to avoid dynamically generated queries.

+* ### The Regular expression Denial of Service (ReDoS)

+    Is a Denial of Service attack, that exploits the fact that most Regular Expression implementations may reach extreme situations that cause them to work very slowly (exponentially related to input size).
+An attacker can then cause a program using a Regular Expression to enter these extreme situations and then hang for a very long time.

+* ### Fork bomb

+    In computing, a fork bomb (also called rabbit virus or wabbit[1]) is a denial-of-service attack wherein a process continually replicates itself to deplete available system resources, slowing down or crashing the system due to resource starvation.